MARKET SNAPSHOT: U.S. Stocks Set To Open A Little Higher, Helped By Netflix's Jump

 ADVERTISEMENT

-Individual movers: Shares in Netflix jumped in premarket action after the streaming giant late Monday posted larger-than-expected growth in subscribers while reporting quarterly earnings.

-Schwab, UnitedHealth Group Inc. (UNH) , Johnson & Johnson (JNJ) , Harley-Davidson Inc. (HOG) , Bank of America Corp.
-(BAC) , Lockheed Martin Corp. and Goldman Sachs Group Inc. (GS) are among the companies expected to post earnings before the open.
+Schwab (SCHW) , UnitedHealth Group Inc. (UNH) , Johnson & Johnson (JNJ) , Harley-Davidson Inc. (HOG) , Bank of America Corp.
+(BAC) , Lockheed Martin Corp.
+(LMT) and Goldman Sachs Group Inc. (GS) are among the companies expected to post earnings before the open.

 Economic news: A June reading on U.S. import prices is slated to hit at 8:30 a.m.
 Eastern Time, followed by a July figure for a home builders' index at 10 a.m.
 Eastern.